oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

 ## Introduction

-In this lab you will be creating required security rules, routes associated **Network Firewall** traffic flow to support different use-case and validate traffics within, between and from VCNs.
+In this lab, you will be creating required security rules, and routes associated with **Network Firewall** traffic flow to support different use-case and validate traffics within, between, and from VCNs.

-Estimated Lab Time: 30 minutes.
+Estimated time: 30 minutes.

 ### Objectives